 The Connection to AI

 But if the photographer becomes an artist through their gaze, and the musician through their arrangement – what then remains as the lowest common denominator?
-We must ask ourselves the all-important question: What actually makes a work art?
+We must ask ourselves the all-decisive question: What actually makes a work art?

-What is Art, Anyway?
+What is Art Anyway?
 The Impossible Definition

 The Redefinition of the Artist